DandelionSprout/adfilt/.github/README.md

 ## I hereby request help from other people with:

-• Discovering filters that I may have missed, especially on websites that I refuse to visit due to personal tastes (e.g. far-right "newssites", clothes-"selling" scam shops, conspiracist mouthpiece blogs, and so on).
+• Discovering filters that I may have missed, especially on websites that I refuse to visit due to personal tastes (e.g. far-right "newssites", clothes-"selling" scam shops, conspiracist mouthpiece blogs, and so on). <br>
 • Telling me that you're using those lists, through taking [a quick user survey](https://goo.gl/forms/nSzVy6NKXpfWWEqk1) on Google Forms, and/or by giving this repository a ꙨWatch and/or ★Star.
-Responses on the survey are currently checked up on once a week, usually on Sundays.
+Responses on the survey are currently checked up on once a week, usually on Sundays. <br>

-• Testing out lists that are marked as _Beta_, and double-checking the syntaxes of and testing the lists that are marked as _Alpha_.
+• Testing out lists that are marked as _Beta_, and double-checking the syntaxes of and testing the lists that are marked as _Alpha_. <br>

-• Testing box-removal filters on widescreen monitors, since I almost always test my filters on a 9:16 portrait monitor.
+• Testing box-removal filters on widescreen monitors, since I almost always test my filters on a 9:16 portrait monitor. <br>

-• Telling me if ExperimentalNorwegianList.txt remove things that in fact shouldn't be removed (e.g. Non-sponsored articles, entire pages, etc.).
-Bonus points if you know which filter entry it was that caused the problem.
+• Telling me if the national lists remove things that in fact shouldn't be removed (e.g. Non-sponsored articles, entire pages, etc.).
+Bonus points if you know which filter entry it was that caused the problem. <br>
+• Asking Adblock Plus to support generic domains in blocking rules, which they currently don't seem to feel bothered to do, judging by [this forum thread](https://adblockplus.org/forum/viewtopic.php?f=23&t=54983&p=174060).

 I allow both _Issues_ and _Pull requests_ reports about any of the above, for the time being.
 Don't be shy to ask/tell me.